cassiersg/fullverif/README.md

 *Latency specification.* The latency is given for input and output sharings and randomness in number of clock cycles.
 For each module, all latencies must be postitive integers.
+Input sharings may be valid at more than one clock cycle.
+This is specified by using the `psim_latencies` attribute in place of the `psim_latency` attribute.
+The value of the `psim_latencies` attribute must be a positive integer.
+Let `bi` be the `i`-th bit of the binary decomposition of that value, with `b0` the LSB.
+The input is valid at cycle `i` iff `bi` is 1.

 ### Structure of fullverif (analysis phase)